About Liver Cancer

 - Family history of both hepatitis and liver cancer

-- Age – In the United States, liver cancer occurs more often in people over age 60
+- Age – In the United States, liver cancer occurs more often in people

 - Certain metabolic disorders such has hemochromatosis